biopython/biopython/Bio/PhyloXML/README.rst

       time
     - Document results of parser testing and performance (on wiki or here)
     - Document basic usage of the parser on the Biopython wiki

+    Code cleanup:

+    - Move utility functions to Utils.py
+    - Convert from_element methods into separate functions
+    - Move PhyloElement objects, minus from_element methods, to Tree.py
+    - Use custom exceptions and warnings to indicate noncompliance w/ spec

 :6/22:
     Serialization back to file: